Security alert: DHQ assures residents of FCT, adjoining states of safety

 The Defence Headquarters has assured residents of the Federal Capital Territory (FCT) and adjoining states that the military and other security agencies had been on red alert to ensure their safety.

-The Coordinator, Defence Media Operations, Maj.-Gen. John Enenche gave the assurance in a statement on Sunday in Abuja.
+The Coordinator, Defence Media Operations, Maj.-Gen. John Enenche, gave the assurence in a statement on Sunday in Abuja.

-Also read: Military airstrikes hit bandits’ hideout, kill scores in Kaduna forests – DHQ

 Enenche said the armed forces had intensified effective surveillance of the FCT and other states to checkmate activities of the criminals.